Return to the BUILD

 Finally, I airbrushed both markers with Tamiya XF-7 Flat Red acrylic paint:

 This is the final result after letting the paint dry and removing the tape, not too shabby at all!
 If you make a mistake, you can safely wipe off acrylic paint with water or alcohol as the it seems the model is painted with enamels.

-Fit the Emergency Flush Vent Left (marked ‘L’) into the matching openings at this location on the underside of Deck Two:
+Fit the Emergency Flush Vent Left (marked ‘L’) into the matching openings at this location on the underside of Deck Two.

-Identify the square LED at the end of the yellow/black wires of the Deck Lights (marked ‘B’) and fit the rubber-covered leads of this LED on either side of this pin on the underside of Deck Two, as shown:
+Identify the square LED at the end of the yellow/black wires of the Deck Lights (marked ‘B’) and fit the rubber-covered leads of the LED on either side of this pin on the underside of Deck Two, as shown: